Azpect3120/AuthenticationServer/README.md

 # Go Authentication Server

-A simple Go authentication server built with the Gin framework, PostgreSQL database, and JWT (JSON Web Tokens) for user authentication.
+A simple Go authentication server built with the Gin framework, PostgreSQL database, and UUID-keys for user authentication.

 ## Table of Contents